US federal authorities have announced the arrest of three men charged with attempting to set off a bomb in northwest Kansas.

 He said the men belonged to a small right-wing militia group called The Crusaders.

 |FBI says the men planned to set off car bombs around the complex [Adam Shrimplin/Reuters]

-The men planned to set off the bomb on November 9 so as not to affect the US presidential elections, which takes place on November 8, according to federal investigators.
+The men planned to set off the bomb on November 9 so as not to affect the US presidential elections, which takes place a day earlier, according to federal investigators.

 Nihad Awad, executive director of Council on American-Islamic Relations (CAIR), told Al Jazeera the plot was enabled in part by the anti-Muslim environment in the country created by the right wing of the Republican Party in general and the party's presidential candidate, Donald Trump, in particular.